StephenCleary/blog-stephencleary-dotcom/blog/_posts/2012-12-27-async-producer-consumer-queue-3-more.md

 ---
 layout: post
 title: "Async Producer-Consumer Queue 3: More Flexibility"
-tags: ["async", ".NET", "Nito.AsyncEx"]
 ---

-[Last time](/2012/12/async-producer-consumer-queue-2-more.html) we implemented an `async`-compatible producer/consumer queue using portable `async`-ready synchronization primitives.
+[Last time]({% post_url 2012-12-20-async-producer-consumer-queue-2-more %}) we implemented an `async`-compatible producer/consumer queue using portable `async`-ready synchronization primitives.
 This time, we'll give up some of that portability but increase flexibility: we'll build an `async`-compatible producer/consumer collection that can be used as a queue (FIFO), stack (LIFO), or bag (unordered).